Fluctuation guided search in quantum annealing: Motivational example for flexible solutions

 \subsection{Synthetic use case: optimizing with global non-linear penalties}

 We now consider what happens when we apply a non-linear penalty followed by greedy search to states with different numbers of free gadgets found for QPU scale problems.
 While neither the original problem, nor the non-linear penalty are based on anything which one might encounter in the real world, recall that situations where a problem containing a non-linear penalty must be solved are realistic, this can therefore be considered a ``synthetic'' use case for a quantum annealer, not directly based on an application, but with a structure which is likely to be encountered in the real world.
 We start by considering the best solutions the annealer could find with different free gadget numbers for a single Hamiltonian, in this case Hamiltonian number $7$.
-As Fig.~\ref{fig:large_sys_NLpen_example_Ham7_o} shows, as the penalty strength is increased to a moderate value, the best solution is no longer obtained from starting a greedy search at the true energy minimum, but from starting with a more flexible state with more gadgets free.
-For these experiments I only consider the best solution found with each number of gadgets free, choosing at random in the event of a tie.
+As Fig.~\ref{fig:large_sys_NLpen_example_Ham7_o} shows, as the penalty strength is increased to a moderate value, the best solution is no longer obtained from starting a greedy search at the true energy minimum, but from starting with a more flexible state with more free gadgets.
+For these experiments I only consider the best solution found with each number of free gadgets, choosing at random in the event of a tie.
+All greedy searches are performed on the unlocked gadgets, where having free variables is likely to improve the solution quality when the non-linear penalty is added.

 From Fig.~\ref{fig:E_diff_NLpen} we can see that the behaviour seen in Fig.~\ref{fig:large_sys_NLpen_example_Ham7_o} is indeed typical of results found both with and without anneal offsets although, unsurprisingly, the cases where anneal offsets are used perform better on average since lower energy solutions can be found by using anneal offsets.